Long-range interacting Stark many-body probes with Super-Heisenberg precision: Introduction

 In this paper, we systematically study the effects of long-range interaction on the sensing capability of Stark probes.
 We show that the strong super-Heisenberg scaling of the Stark probes persists even in the presence of long-range interaction and is achievable throughout the extended phase of the system until the transition point.
 Our results show that various range of interaction leaves distinct imprints on the scaling of the Fisher information.
 Making the interaction more long-ranged enhances the localization and, hence, decreases the value of the Fisher information and $\beta$.
 The localization effect disappears as the system gets closer to a fully connected graph and thus the sensitivity enhances again.
 The achievable super-Heisenberg scaling remains valid even when the state preparation time is taken into account in resource analysis.
 Moreover, we provide a comprehensive investigation of the critical properties of long-range Stark probes and establish a concrete relationship between critical exponents of the system through an extensive finite-size scaling analysis.
+We show that the enhanced sensitivity can be captured by measuring spin configurations in the relevant sector of the Hilbert space.
 Finally, we analyze the effect of filling factor (i.e., the number of excitations per site) on the sensing power of our Stark probes.
 While super-Heisenberg scaling is achievable for all studied filling factors, lower filling factors provide better precision. \\

 This paper is organized as follows.
 We start by presenting the tools for assessing a quantum probe in section~\ref{II}.
 After introducing our long-range Stark many-body probe in section~\ref{III}, we present the numerical results of sensing with the probe in the half-filling sector in section~\ref{IV}.
-In the subsections of section~\ref{IV}, the scaling behavior of the probe, its critical properties, and the resource analysis are studied.
+In the subsections of section~\ref{IV}, the scaling behavior of the probe, its critical properties, the resource analysis, and the optimal measurement are discussed.
 Section~\ref{V} contains the analysis of the filling factor and the paper is summarized in section~\ref{VI}.